nBlocksStudioApps/38D_PID_test_FIRMWARE/README.md

 </p>

 ----
-* `N1:` The KernelNode is configured for mbed
+* `N1:` The KernelNode is configured for `n-Blocks Studio 2.0 mbed kernel`
+* `N2:` Configure LED4 to be ON during Kernel Active time, to watch system integrity
 * `N3:` The ticker is configured to trigger the sensing / control loop, every  200ms
 * `N4:` The thermistor Node is configured for:
    *  Microcontroller ADC-pin to be used for measuring the Thermistor voltage.
    *  The Thermistor characteristics and Bias
 * `N5:` The PID Node configured with: PID-Coefficients & Temperature set at 60 °C
-* `N6:` The PWM Node drives the Heating ellement via a Power-Mosfet from Microcontroller pin P2.5
+* `N6:` The PWM Node drives the Heater via a Power-Mosfet from Microcontroller pin P2.5
 * `N9, N8` are used for dedugging / Monitoring via USB PC connection and a serial Terminal.

 <!-- pagebreak -->